101scm/101scm.github.io/index.md

 <div style="text-align: left;font-size: 14px;">

-This website is for those who are studying SCM taught by Hamed Usman at Name University for Semester Year.
+This website is for those who are studying SCM101 taught by Hamed Usman at Name University for Semester Year.
 </div></div>

 <h4>New Updates</h4>